r9y9/nnmnkwii/docs/references/baseline.rst

 Baseline
 ========

-Generic baseline algorithms that can be used as a building block of other algorithm.
+Generic baseline algorithms that can be used as building blocks.

 GMM voice conversion
 --------------------